secwexen/secwexen-arsenal/README.md

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for full details.

+## Security

+For guidance on safe usage and reporting vulnerabilities, see [SECURITY.md](/SECURITY.md).

 ## Author

 **Secwexen** – Project Author, Lead & Maintainer